DevXT-LLC/ezlocalai/README.md

 Replace the environment variables with your desired settings.
 Assumptions will be made on all of these values if you choose to accept the defaults.

 - `LOCAL_LLM_API_KEY` - The API key to use for the server.
 If not set, the server will not require an API key when accepting requests.
+- `AUTO_UPDATE` - Whether or not to automatically update Local-LLM.
+Default is `true`.
 - `THREADS` - The number of CPU threads Local-LLM is allowed to use.
 Default is `your CPU thread count minus 2`.
 - `GPU_LAYERS` (Only applicable to NVIDIA GPU) - The number of layers to use on the GPU.
 Default is `0`.
 - `MAIN_GPU` (Only applicable to NVIDIA GPU) - The GPU to use for the main model.
 Default is `0`.